BradleyCulley/bradleyculley.github.io/_posts/2025-broken-02-23-Ocean-Boulevard.md

 </p>

 <p>
-Everything about the condo was pleasant: the easygoing landlord, the off-street parking, the condo itself, and the ocean.
+Everything about the condo was pleasant: the landlord, the off-street parking, the condo itself, and the ocean on its doorstep.
 I worked remotely and cooked a lot of pan-grilled chicken.

 <div align="center">